RedisLabs/redislabs-docs/content/kubernetes/active-active/preview/global-config.md

 1. Edit or patch the REAADB custom resource with your global configuration changes.

-  The example command below patches the reaadb custom resource to set the global memory size to 200MB:
+  The example command below patches the REAADB named `example-aadb-1` to set the global memory size to 200MB:

   ```sh
   kubectl patch reaadb example-aadb-1 --type merge --patch /